vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-deployment-on-sap.md

 ```

 ## Useful Links

+- To analyze performance or other issues, see [Run the client analyzer on Linux](run-analyzer-linux.md).

 - Microsoft Intune doesn't support Linux at this time.
 See [Learn how to use Intune endpoint security policies to manage Microsoft Defender for Endpoint on devices that are not enrolled with Intune](/mem/intune/protect/mde-security-integration).